 The information provided here is based on our understanding of current tax laws.
 It is addressed to persons subject, without limitation, to individual or corporate income tax in Germany.
 However, no responsibility can be assumed for potential changes in the tax structure through legislation, court decisions or the orders of the tax authorities.

-ANNEX - Tax classification overview of all German funds for partial tax exemption purposes (As of 13/6/2024)
+ANNEX - Tax classification overview of all German funds for partial exemption purposes (as of: April 7, 2025)